chrultrabook/docs/docs/known-issues.md

 ### Linux

-* Broken USB-C on TigerLake and AlderLake (although there is a workaround)
+* Broken USB-C on TigerLake and AlderLake.
+See Post Install -> Linux for fix.
 * No fingerprint reader support
 * Sandybridge/Ivybridge need a [workaround](https://github.com/MrChromebox/scripts/issues/277) to flash firmware from linux.
+* PopOS and Debian 12 Bookworm need a custom kernel

 ### macOS